-Have you ever entered a trade and watched the market make an unexpected turn and then suddenly realised that the trade is no good and it's time cash out?
+Have you ever entered a trade and watched the market make an unexpected turn, and then suddenly realised that the trade is no good and it's time cash out?
 That's a mental stop.
 The trick is not confusing it with just panic.
-That's why both physical and mental stops need to be thought through before entering a trade and not after.
+That's why both physical and mental stops need to be thought through before entering a trade, and not after.

-Retail day traders, specifically those who manage their own rather than somebody else's money, have another rule their stop-losses must comply to.
-They set a maximum loss per day that they can withstand financially and mentally.
-If that point is ever reached they remove themselves from the market for the day altogether.
+Retail day traders, specifically those who manage their own rather than somebody else's money, have another rule that their stop-losses must comply to.
+They set a maximum loss per day that they can afford to withstand financially and mentally.
+If that point is ever reached, they proceed to remove themselves from the market for the day altogether.
 They know that no good comes from emotional trading.
 Inexperienced traders, in contrast, don't know when to get out.

 They often feel compelled to make up losses before the day is over, which leads to 'revenge trading', which never ends well for them.
-Exceptions to all these rules are possible, but must be managed with specific care and the results must be accepted with full responsibility.
+Exceptions to all these rules are possible, but must be managed with specific care, and the results must be accepted with full responsibility.
 Good results must not serve to reinforce regular exceptions.
 Bad results should be considered as a good reminder as to why these rules exist.

-The trend might be able to sustain itself longer than you can stay liquid.
+The trend might be able to sustain itself longer than you can remain liquid.
 Let's consider volatility spikes mixed in with drops in liquidity.
 When news releases are due, traders should refrain from trading altogether, unless these are the specific market conditions that their trading strategy requires.

 Do not trade around the major news releases as the results could be disastrous.
 The bottom line is this – even if you somehow manage to know what the news will be, there is no way to predict how the market is going to react in the first couple of hours.
 Bullish news can cause a bearish market jerk and vice versa.

-Also keep in mind that a trader might not be able to protect his account with stop orders around the news.
+Also keep in mind that a trader might not be able to protect their account with stop orders around the news.
 If there is no liquidity on the market, the order won't close.
 It will continue sleeping until the first available counterparty is willing to trade.
 So basically, it is only at their price that you will trade.
 However, the best day trading strategy in Forex is always to trade at your price.